opengeogroep/AERIUS-QGIS-plugins/docs/3.7/index.md

 ### From the QGIS plugin repository

 The plugin is regularly updated in the QGIS plugin repository, so the easiest way to install it is by using the Plugin Manager within QGIS.
-Currently you will need to enable 'experimental plugins' to find it.
 The most recent plugin requires QGIS version 3.34.x or higher.

 ### From zip file

-In case you want to use another version of the plugin than the most current in the QGIS plugin repository, you can download the desired plugin from github
+In case you want to use another version of the plugin than the most current in the QGIS plugin repository, you can download the desired plugin from github [zip releases](https://github.com/aerius/IMAER-QGIS-plugin/tree/master/releases) and install it with the Plugin Manager in QGIS ("Install from zip tab").
-[zip releases](https://github.com/aerius/IMAER-QGIS-plugin/tree/master/releases)
-and install it with the Plugin Manager in QGIS ("Install from zip tab").

 ### From python code

-Of course you can also clone the code from the github repository and install it manually in QGIS.
+Of course you can also clone the code from the github repository and install the plugin manually in QGIS.

 [code repository](https://github.com/aerius/IMAER-QGIS-plugin)